Toon Studio

 The Toon Studio concept is a spin-off of the Mickey's Toontown idea.
 Mickey's Toontown is an area currently at two other Disney theme parks where guests can experience the living environments of Disney characters, whereas the Walt Disney Studios is being publicised as where the Disney characters go to work, producing their animated films themselves using conventional movie-making equipment.

+In April 2024, following the announcement, it was announced that Production Courtyard and Toon Studio will temporarily close, and be rebranded into new ‘Themed-lands’ in World Premiere Plaza, which opened May 15, 2025.